It’s a fact that great About pages are first about the reader.

 My zone of genius is in taking brand messaging that’s unclear, limp, or company-centric… and optimizing it to convert.

 That “DNA” of your brand becomes the playbook for writing copy that converts across sales pages, landing pages, emails, ads, and everywhere you sell.

 In the realm of conversion copywriters, it’s what I’m known for.

-If you’re nodding along saying “yes, we need a brand that sells all day long“, then go ahead and book a time in my calendar.
+If you’re nodding along saying “yes, we need a brand that sells all day long“, then put your name on the list.

 p.s.
 In the category of Things No One Wonders…

 Best books I read in 2021: A Time of Gifts by Patrick Leigh Fermor | Ada or Ardor by Vladimir Nabokov | The Lying Life of Adults by Elena Ferrante

 Fave shows: Fleabag, Better Call Saul, Derry Girls

 Family life: I have one.
 The little people are little.
 The big person is a commercial litigator.